Here are the 4 Main Types of SEO & How to Use Them to Boost Your Traffic

 Some quality link building tactics include:

 - Pitching articles – There are many blogs and online publications that will accept and publish posts you pitch to them.
-Make sure the site is relevant to your work and you are able to link back to your company in some way.
+Make sure the site is relevant to your work and that you are able to link back to your company in some way.
 For example, manufacturers should target relevant publications in their niche to reach their target audience.
-Also, make sure that you do not accept or exchange money in order to do so as it is against Google’s guidelines.
+Lastly, don’t accept or exchange money in order to gain links as it is against Google’s guidelines.

 - Competitor research – Check out the backlink profile of your largest competitors.
 Find out where they are acquiring links and which sites will allow a hyperlink.
 This guide can provide some pointers on how to start competitor research.

 - Helping reporters – There are a variety of online services, such as HARO, where journalists request insights from certain industry experts.
 This is where you come in!
 Offer up a quote or information on your area of expertise and they will most likely link back to your website in the article.

 Overall, ensure your acquired links are earned, come from authoritative sources, bring qualified traffic, are “follow” links, and are from relevant sites!

 3. Technical SEO

 Technical SEO refers to the actions performed to help search engines crawl your website and enhance user experience (UX).
 As search engines and their algorithms become more complex, these requirements change which means that this type of SEO is always evolving.

 In order to make sure there are not any problems with crawlability and UX, your technical SEO efforts must be efficient.

 Technical SEO efforts to be addressed should include:

 - Website speed – A faster website speed is always better, and recently, Google has further included a variety of load time variables to be ranking factors.
 Be sure to make your template simple, limit redirects, and optimize your visuals.

 - Site structure – Use the HTTPS hypertext, a user-friendly and consistent URL structure, a clean navigation hierarchy, and consistent internal links to help make your site structure concise.

 4. Local SEO